-The Autostaging feature included make it possible to use a single stage thermostat and still receive some of the benefits of 2-stage furnace operation.
+The Autostaging feature included on all G7 2-stage furnaces make it possible to use a single stage thermostat and still receive some of the benefits of 2-stage furnace operation.
 If Autostage is enabled, the furnace will drop to LOW fire after initially starting in HIGH fire.
-After a period of 10 minutes, the furnace will then stage up to HIGH fire, until the heating load is met.
-See Figure 15 and the Thermostat / Low Voltage Connection section.
+After a period of time (8 or 12 minutes) the furnace will then stage up to HIGH fire, until the heating load is met.
+See Figure 15 and the Low Voltage Wiring section (page 19).

-The Autostaging option is selected using the autostage jumper located near the thermostat terminal block.
-See Figure 24, (page 28).
+Autostaging options are selected using the autostage jumper located near the thermostat terminal block.
+See Figure 23 (page 33).
+When the autostage jumper is moved from NONE to SHORT or LONG, the following occurs during a call for heat: